un-painted-org/nomadbuild/.backlog/127_backlog_item_csv_based_multi_version_flashing.md

    - Flash all devices in that group with the built firmware
 6. Maintain all existing device verification and safety measures
 7. Provide clear progress reporting for each firmware version build and device flash
+8. Ignore the global `--tag <VERSION>` command line parameter when using CSV-based multi-version flashing
+   - CSV entries should override any global tag specification
+   - Provide clear warning when `--tag` is specified but ignored due to CSV version entries

 ## Implementation Details